vince-p/academicprofile/content/publication/2020_Teleology_and_the_intentions_o/index.md

 +++
-title = "Teleology and the Intentions of Supernatural Agents" date = "2020-04-01" authors = ["Andrew J. Roberts", "Colin A. Wastell", "Vince Polito"] publication_types = ["2"]
+title = "Teleology and the intentions of supernatural agents" date = "2020-04-01" authors = ["Andrew J. Roberts", "Colin A. Wastell", "Vince Polito"] publication_types = ["2"]